fastrgv/Asud/README.md

 ### Linked-Pairs-View
 A digit-pair refers to a single house with exactly 2 occurrences of a particular digit.
+That means they are strongly connected in the sense that if one of them is OFF then the other must be ON.
-This view shows a chain of digit pairs with alternating colors (nominally Red/Blue), where one color represents ON and the other OFF, but until we find a problem, we don't yet know which is which.
+This view shows a chain of digit pairs with alternating colors (nominally Red/Blue), where one color represents ON and the other OFF, but we don't know which is which.
+Note that a chain if digit pairs may form a tree structure, rather than a linear sequence.

 The Linked-Pairs view allows manual application of the following rules for elimination:

 * if any house has 2 digits of same color, that color must represent OFF (to be eliminated).
-* if any non-colored digit can "see" itself in both colors, it must be OFF (eliminated).
+* if any non-chain digit can "see" itself in both colors, it must be OFF (eliminated).

-* all removable digits now have their color changed from their nominal color to Cyan.
+**Note:  all removable digits have their color changed to Cyan.**

 Helpful comments to identify removable digits are printed in the terminal window.
 EG [ linked-pairs(3) 1 of 3 ] shows comments like: